 Most moms feel this tug at some point.
-As the years fly by, and you become a wife, then a mother, then a grandmother, people begin to know you more by the role you keep.
+As the years fly by, and you become a wife, then a mother, a grandmother, people begin to know you more by the role you keep.
 I have been “George’s mom” forever!
 Literally!
-When you have a child as a young teenager, you spend all, but those few years before, being a ‘mom’.
-I attended high school with my lil man on my hip, walked the halls with him in my arms, delivered him to the nursery, and even back then, I was known as ‘George’s mom”.
+When you have a child as a young teenager, you spend all but those few years before being a ‘mom.’
+I attended high school with my Lil man on my hip, walked the halls with him in my arms, delivered him to the nursery, and even back then, I was known as ‘George’s mom”.

-Then I became Ashley’s mom, Craig’s wife, CJ’s mom, Jonathan’s mom..and as my own kids grew, I became Zaiden’s nanny, then Harlee Rae’s nanny.
-Let‘s not forget Jeremiah’s mother in law, and Janelle’s mother in law.
+Then I became Ashley’s mom, Craig’s wife, CJ’s mom, Jonathan’s mom..and as my kids grew, I became Zaiden’s nanny, then Harlee Rae’s nanny.
+Let‘s not forget Jeremiah and Janelle’s mother-in-law.
 And always, Jan’s daughter, Mindy’s sister, and friend!!
 Many titles for one lady!

-It never bothered me much, I was in and out of schools, doctor’s offices, sporting practices and games, so that’s just the way it goes.
-Then suddenly, without warning, those reasons for not being Lisa, but someone’s mom, slowly became far and few between.
+It never bothered me much; I was in and out of schools, doctor’s offices, sports practices, and games, so that’s just the way it goes.
+Then suddenly, without warning, those reasons for not being Lisa, but someone’s mom, slowly diminished.
 My youngest son is a year from turning 18, he is my baby, but my role has already begun to shift in many ways.
 Some days, I’m not needed at all!

-A year ago my oldest son started playing on the church worship team.
-He is a wonderful, newly married young man, with a great personality.
+A year ago, my oldest son started playing on the church worship team.
+He is a wonderful, newly married young man with a great personality.
 He quickly made friends with his fellow band members, and he and his new bride joined a small group.
-They are clearly making new connections.
-I had been attending this new church for a couple years on and off.
-I’ve joined as a regular attendee, so I’ve branched out to volunteer in different capacities, in hopes to meet new people.
+They are making new connections.
+I had been attending this new church for a couple of years on and off.
+I’ve joined as a regular attendee, so I’ve branched out to volunteer in different capacities in hopes of meeting new people.

 The other day, a young gentleman walked up to me and said, “Oh, you’re George’s mom!”
-I, as always, beamed with pride, and said yep, that’s me!
+I beamed with pride and said, “Yes, that’s me!”
 I thought, “Someone knows who I am!”
 Still clinging to that title I’ve carried as an identity for 26 years now.

-I thought ‘who I am’ was wrapped up in titles and what I do, but I am very wrong.
-My identity is lovingly written on the palm of God’s hand.
+I thought ‘who I am’ was about titles and what I do, but I am very wrong.
+My identity, lovingly written on the palm of God’s hand, remains in Christ alone.
 (Isaiah 49: 15-16).
-And so is yours!

 I am a child of God.
-Forgiven and accepted.
-A beloved daughter of the great I am.
-He knew my name, Lisa Marie, long before my mother.
+I am forgiven and accepted.
+As a beloved daughter of the great I am, He knew my name, Lisa Marie, long before my mother.
 He knows my heart intimately.
-God breathed this life into being, and by His grace I am set free.
+God breathed this life into being, and by His grace, I am set free.
 I can let go of the uncertainty, fear of never being an individual, for I am individually His!

 **(please leave your thoughts, comments, and prayer requests below.
 You can also use the contact page!
 Thank you for stopping by- Lisa)